 - The skulls may have hastened the war by convincing both the English and the Wampanoags that each broke promises neither made.

-Relating to the Wampanoag.
+Relating to or denoting the Wampanoag.

 - At Plimoth, the public walks through an outdoor Wampanoag village staffed by actual men and women.